Credit

 Redefining the '40' in today's market with direct lending

 This breakdown of conventional diversification wisdom poses an important question how can investors approach portfolio construction in the context of today’s market?
-The answer for an increasing number of investors has been the inclusion of alternative investments to introduce less-correlated,
+The answer for an increasing number of investors has been the inclusion of alternative investments to introduce less-correlated, risk-mitigating assets into their portfolios.
+With more defensive features and a floating-rate structure, we believe an allocation to direct lending may offer compelling benefits in a portfolio.
+Here are three reasons why:

 1. Rising interest rates can bolster direct lending's earnings power.